varletjs/rattail/docs/general/is-string.md

 # isString

-Determine whether the input value is a string
+Determine whether the input value is a `string`.

 ### Usage